BioDEX: Large-Scale Biomedical Adverse Drug Event Extraction for Real-World Pharmacovigilance: Drug classification

 \subsection{Dataset Analysis}

 \OurDataset{} features articles published between 1968 and 2022, with a stark increase in articles from 2013 onwards, corresponding to new PV-related legislation in Europe in 2012 \citep{fornasier2018historical}. \Figref{fig:article-dates} displays the article distribution starting from 2000.
-The associated reports all originate from a period between 2012 and 2022.

-\OurDataset{} covers a broad range of topics.
+The associated reports all originate from a period between 2012 and 2022. \OurDataset{} covers a broad range of topics.
 In total 55,951 unique article keywords are included. \figref{fig:top-keywords} shows the most prominent ones.
 The median full-text paper in \OurDataset{} is about 20k characters long. \Tableref{table:length-distribution} displays the quartiles for both the abstract and full-text length in number of characters and tokens.
 We note that the average full-text paper is much longer than the context window used in many present-day LMs.
 While \OurDataset{} is rooted in a U.S.-based resource, other countries are represented as well. \Figref{fig:occur-countries} illustrates from which countries the reports originated.
 Some regions are underrepresented, indicating an avenue for future work.
+Not all report attributes are strictly required and thus show up across \OurDataset{} in varying frequencies.
+For example, the \texttt{patient~sex} attribute is present in 74.5\% of reports, while \texttt{patient~age~group} is only present in 17.9\% of reports. \appref{app:report-freq} outlines all attribute frequencies.